Canada awards Bangladesh officials in the battle against Child, Early and Forced Marriage

 Canada is a firm defender of children’s rights including the right to live without the dangers of child, early and forced marriage (CEFM).
 As a developmental priority for Canada, Canada has been working with partners in multiple countries including Bangladesh to eliminate the harmful practice.

-2015 marked a significant milestone for efforts against child, early forced marriage in Bangladesh as four local officials were recognized by The High Commission of Canada to Bangladesh for their leadership in working to eliminate CEFM.
+The year 2015 marked a significant milestone for efforts against child, early forced marriage in Bangladesh as four local officials were recognized by The High Commission of Canada to Bangladesh for their leadership in working to eliminate CEFM.

 Mohammad Gaus, Divisional Commissioner of Barisal, Mohammed Mostafa Kamal, Deputy Commissioner of Khulna, Mohammed Shahbuddin Khan, Deputy Commissioner of Jamalpur, and Syed Frauq Ahmed, Upazila Nirbahi Officer of Kaliganj were honoured by the High Commission of Canada in the award ceremony.